Structural schemes for hamiltonian systems: Conclusions

 \subsection{Funding}

-S. Clain was partially supported by the Centre for Mathematics of the University of Coimbra - UIDB/00324/2020, funded by the Portuguese Government through FCT/MCTES.
-The authors extend their thanks to ANR-24-CE46-7505 SMEAGOL.
-V. Michel-Dansac thanks ANR-22-CE25-0017 OptiTrust.
-The Shark-FV conference has greatly contributed to this work.
+S. Clain was financially supported by the Fundação para a Ciência e a Tecnologia (Portuguese Foundation for Science and Technology) under the scope of the projects UID/00324/2025 \\ {\tt https://doi.org/10.54499/UID/00324/2025} (Centre for Mathematics of the University of Coimbra).\\[0.4em] S. Clain acknowledges the financial support of the Portuguese Foundation for Science and Technology (FCT) via a national funding for projects IC\&DT with the reference 2023.16854.ICDT.\\[0.4em] The authors extend their thanks to ANR-24-CE46-7505 SMEAGOL.\\[0.4em] V. Michel-Dansac thanks ANR-22-CE25-0017 OptiTrust. \\[0.4em] The Shark-FV conference has greatly contributed to this work.